Transportation in Texas: Railroads

 Part of the state's cowboy legends are based on cattle drives where livestock was herded from Texas to railroads in Kansas.
 The first railroad in Texas completed in 1872, the Missouri-Kansas-Texas Railroad, diminished the need for these drives.
 The desire for the benefits of railroads was so strong that Dallasites paid $5,000 for the Houston and Central Texas Railroad to shift its route through its location, rather than Corsicana as planned.
 Since 1911, Texas has led the nation in railroad length.
 Texas railway mileage peaked in 1932 at 17078 mi, but since has dwindled to 14006 mi in 2000.
 The state's oldest regulatory agency, the Railroad Commission of Texas, originally regulated the railroads, but in 2005, the state transferred these duties to TxDOT.

+Aggregated entries from McGraw's electric railway directories report about 596 km of operating track for Texas streetcar and interurban companies in 1894 and an observed maximum of about 1775 km in 1919.